osct/openaccessrepository/docs/virtual-machine.rst

 **Problem**

-Although you provide the right credentials you cannot access the Virtual Machine from console, see Figure Figure `5`_
+Although you provide the right credentials you cannot access the Virtual Machine from console, see Figure ``:ref:`5```

 .. _5: